-To apply to an industrially-orientated program that awards an engineering degree or an IFP School national master’s degree, you must have a degree corresponding to 4 or 5 years of higher education, such as a French 'Diplôme d'ingénieur' (in 5 years), an American BSc (in 4 years), or another equivalent degree.
+To apply to an industrially-orientated program that awards a specialized engineering degree or an IFP School Master’s degree, you must have a degree corresponding to 4 or 5 years of higher education, such as a French 'Diplôme d'ingénieur' (in 5 years), an American BSc (in 4 years), or another equivalent degree.

 Double-degree with some of the major European engineering schools and universities

 IFP School has signed agreements with some of the major European engineering schools and universities where it takes 5 years to obtain an engineering degree.
 If you are in your penultimate year in one of these schools, you can apply for admission to IFP School effective at the end of the current year.
 To apply, you must first obtain the prior authorization of your studies director (list of agreements).

 Students who are in their penultimate year at a French Engineering School/University linked to IFP School through a double-degree agreement, and whose School of origin requires periods abroad, can fulfill this requirement during their studies at IFP School.
 This is valid for some programs and under certain conditions by securing an industrial sponsorship from a company proposing one or several periods of training outside of France, and/or spending some time in a partner School/University abroad.
 These specific provisions will be studied on an individual case basis during the selection procedure.

 Selection, which is based on your application and sometimes a personal interview, depends on the content and direction of your initial studies, your grades, your professional experience, and an assessment of your potential, motivation and personality.

 Applications are on-line.
 They must be completed between November 15, 2019 and March 31, 2020.

 We recommend that you complete your application as early as possible in order to explore the various sources of financial support available (apprenticeships, corporate sponsorships, grants / scholarships, etc.).